 Yes.
 We call these dye lots.
 We will see a few different dye lots per product annually.
 When ordering your turf, order an extra 2% for use in future repairs.
 This will be needed in order to match the product in the future.

 Yes.
-Our product line of landscape grass is designed to cover just about any application imaginable.
-Some choose purely based on aesthetics, others want a grass that will perform to their exact specifications.
-For instance, an area that will never see foot traffic can do just fine with a flat yarn product where areas that see high foot traffic will require a more resilient shaped yarn product.
+Our product line of artificial landscape grass is designed to cover just about any application imaginable.
+Some choose purely based on aesthetics, others want a durable artificial grass that will perform to their exact specifications.
+For instance, an area that will never see foot traffic can do just fine with a flat yarn grass product where areas that see high foot traffic will require a more resilient shaped yarn turf.

 Not unless you bring the mud into your yard from elsewhere.
 The gravel base beneath the turf allows water to drain into the earth freely and you should never see any dirt or soil on the surface.

 If you want to be outside your grass will be there to accommodate.
-No matter how much rain or snow, you can get out there and make the most of your time.
+No matter how much rain or snow on your artificial grass, you can get out there and make the most of your time.
 The surface area will remain firm and free of any soggy areas for as long as you have your home.

 Absolutely.
 The only debris you will find on your artificial grass is that from nearby trees or items left behind from your kids.
 Think of an artificial grass yard as an extension of your clean living space.
 Your yard will be cleaner for your kids and pets and they will be cleaner coming back inside the house.

 Our products have been proven to stand up to even the strongest of paws.
 Dogs want to dig in the dirt.
 After a few failed attempts of digging, they will be turned away.
 The synthetic grass will make a great play area for pets and has even been proven to break dogs of digging habits.

 Not completely, but the pests that tend to live in natural grass are unable to create a home within artificial grass.
 Flying insects will still visit, but without any vegetation, they will not stick around.